Python automation case study

 08 / OBS playback flow

-The OBS handoff updates the configured media source.
+OBS handoff updates the media source.

 MovieBot chat-to-OBS architecture diagram Twitch chat commands enter a Python command parser, update vote state, resolve the poll, choose a scanned local movie, and send OBS WebSocket commands.
 Token refresh and reconnect routines support Twitch and OBS connections.
 VIEWER Chat !vote / !results TWITCHIO Parser Validate command STATE Votes One vote/user POLL Winner Pick winner OBS OBS control Set source / scene OUTPUT Stream Movie starts MEDIA Folder scan Playable files RELIABILITY Token / reconnect Twitch and OBS

-2. Set the local file The selected movie path is normalized and sent to OBS with SetInputSettings against the configured media source.
+2. Set the local file Normalize the selected path and send it to OBS.

 normalized_path = os.path.normpath(path)